ibexa/documentation-developer/docs/guide/search/shop_search/search_indexing.md

 ## Removing index in production

-When you use the content model as a data provider, `ibexa:solr_create_index` removes the index in production.
+When you use the content model as a data provider, `ibexa:reindex` removes the index in production.

 Details of this action depend on the configuration.
 If Solr is configured to auto-commit, the index is removed.
 If no auto-commit is configured, the index is removed as well, but the removal takes effect after the commit at the end.